 Act 39 of 2017 now describes the purpose and role of the program as being:

 "for the protection of the public, monitors and evaluates, coordinates services for, and promotes rehabilitation of licensees who have or potentially have an impaired ability to practice medicine with reasonable skill and safety."

 Eligibility and Referrals

 Physicians (including M.D.s and D.O.s), , podiatrists, physician assistants, AAs and RAs are eligible to participate in the program.
 Referrals come from the Vermont Board of Medical Practice as well as colleagues, family members, friends, patients and also include self-referrals.
 Communications with VPHP are confidential under state law and substance use cases have additional protections under federal law.

 Participation in VPHP programs is voluntary.
-VPHP will strongly urge a practitioner who is ill to obtain evaluation and treatment, and specific treatment options are suggested.
-VPHP provides ongoing, confidential support for recovery from alcoholism and substance abuse.
+VPHP will strongly urge a practitioner who needs assistance to obtain evaluation and treatment, and specific treatment options are suggested.
+VPHP provides ongoing, confidential support for maintaining a treatment program.
 In some cases when there is a risk of danger to the public a report to the Vermont Board of Medical Practice may occur.

 P.O.
 Box 133